YanyshynLocalization/drova-ukrainian/README.md

 3. Launch the game and select Ukrainian language in settings
 4. Enjoy!

-**NOTE:** Current localization is nice-quality machine auto translation with small custom edits, it is based on English and adds Ukrainian language in game
+**NOTE:** Current localization is a manual translation with corrections from machine translation, based on English and adding Ukrainian to the game.

 ----------------------------------------------------

+### Change log

+ - v1.3 (28/03/25) - fully translated all new text in big game update v1.3
+ - v1.24 (10/03/25) - lot of fixed and updates in naming, dialogues
+ - v1.2.3 (01/02/25) - updated to game version v1.2.3, a small fixes in item naming, a lot of fixes in dialogues
+ - v1.2.2 (13/01/25) - updated to game version v1.2.2, a small fixes in location and items naming, dialogues
+ - v1.2.1.2 (03/01/25) - updated to game version v1.2.1.2, a lot of small fixes in location naming, npc names, dialogues
+ - v1.2.1 (22/12/24) - updated to game version v1.2.1, fixes in achievements and UI namings
+ - v1.1.5 (11/12/24) - updated to game version v1.1.5, fixes in UI and general namings
+ - v1.0.6 (19/11/24) - fully auto-translated all in-game texts